hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 Mana density increases in proximity to a Gate or Titan.
 Due to the danger inherent in living in these areas of dense Mana, most of civilization is found in the dry lands away from the Gates.
 A few years ago, within living memory, a prophesied being called the Titanslayer managed to actually fell one (1) Titan.
-Now those who delve into the depths of the Mana-saturated areas dream of accruing enough power (through beneficial mutations, wealth, advanced mana-tech, training and whatever means necessary) to fell a second Titan and claim the title of…
+Now those who delve into the depths of the Mana-saturated areas dream of accruing enough power (through beneficial mutations, wealth, advanced mana-tech, training and whatever means necessary) to fell a second Titan and claim the title of . . .

 #align(center)[
   #text(size: 18pt, weight: "bold", fill: gray)[Titanslayer]